Geocodio/docs/source.html.md

 *Released on February 10, 2022*

-* The `cd118` and `stateleg-next` data appends has been updated with the addition of updated districts for California, Massachusetts and Virginia.
+* The `cd118` and `stateleg-next` data appends has been updated with the addition of updated districts for California, Massachusetts and Virginia

 *Released on January 17, 2022*